VelasGui83/ARGES/README.md

 ARGs, it was included all the sequences from INTEGRALL database
 \[[4](#INTEGRALL)\].
 Composed of 10022 sequences.<br/>
 After concatenating all the sequences from the four databases redundancy was eliminated using a python script that concatenated headers of identical sequences.
-Also sequences shorter than 5 nucleotides and also wrongly annotated were removed.
-After curation the ARGs catalogue contained 11715 sequences.<br/>
+Also sequences shorter than 100bp and containing invalid nucleotides were removed.
+After curation the
+ARGs catalogue contained 11423 sequences.<br/>
+Its longest sequence (4,185bp) comes from Meagares database and it is a mutation of the gene *rpoB*.
+Contrary, the shortest sequence (100bp) comes from INTEGRALL database and it refers to the gene *intI1* from *E.coli*
 ## Format<br/>
 Gene entries were named as "AMRG.gc.v3.gene_X" where X represents a unique numerical identifier.
 In file "AMRG.gc.v3.correspondance.headers" is composed of two columns, the first one determines the original header (previous to unique numerical identifier) and a second column corresponding the numerical identifier in order to be able to know the original name if needed.
 ## ARGES Team<br/>